You are in: Home » Software

 libcppsim

 This software is described in the paper: libcppsim: a Simula-like, Portable Process-Oriented Simulation Library in C++ Proc.
-ESM'04, the 18th European Simulation Multiconference (Graham Horton, editor), Magdeburg, DE, jun 13–16 2004, ISBN 3-936150-35-4, pp. 222—227 (full citation in bibTeX format).
+ESM'04, the 18th European Simulation Multiconference (Graham Horton, editor), Magdeburg, DE, jun 13–16 2004, ISBN 3-936150-35-4, pp. 222—227 (see the publications page).

 umlPSI

-This software is described (among others) in the paper: UML-PSI: the UML Performance SImulator by M. Marzolla, S. Balsamo, Proc. of the First International Conference on the Quantitative Evaluation of Systems (QEST 2004), Enschede, The Netherlands, September 27-30, 2004, pp. 340—341, IEEE Computer Society, ISBN 0-7695-2185-1 (full citation in bibTeX format).
+This software is described (among others) in the paper: UML-PSI: the UML Performance SImulator by M. Marzolla, S. Balsamo, Proc. of the First International Conference on the Quantitative Evaluation of Systems (QEST 2004), Enschede, The Netherlands, September 27-30, 2004, pp. 340—341, IEEE Computer Society, ISBN 0-7695-2185-1 (see the publications page).